Bureau of Conflict and Stabilization Operations: Core lines of effort

-Examples of Bureau work includes analyzing and mitigating non-state armed groups, reintegrating former fighters or war veterans, and getting combatants off the battlefield.
+Examples of the Bureau's work includes analyzing and mitigating non-state armed groups, reintegrating former fighters or war veterans, and getting combatants off the battlefield.
 CSO efforts enable the necessary, minimum security conditions to prepare for longer-term security sector reform.

 Another example includes disengaging and reintegrating former combatants, mapping non-state armed groups, and reintegrating other groups such as war veterans into society.
 For example, in Niger, CSO promoted defections of former fighters from Boko Haram and Islamic State-West Africa and their reintegration into society.
 The program helped remove former fighters from the battlefield and reduced the capacity of Boko Haram and ISIS-WA to threaten U.S. persons and interests.
-CSO reinforced this effort by deploying a Stabilization Advisor to Embassy Niamey to assist the Government of Niger in establishing a legal framework and implementation plan for defectors.
+CSO reinforced this effort by deploying a Stabilization Advisor to the American Embassy in Niamey to assist the Government of Niger in establishing a legal framework and implementation plan for defectors.

-The LOE were designed to add value and demonstrate how our efforts are separate but coordinated with other agencies and bureaus.
+The LOE were designed to add value and demonstrate how the bureau's efforts are separate but coordinated with other agencies and bureaus.